oliciep/Dissertation-RULSTM/README.md

 - Loss function experiments (MSE, Hinge, Kullback-Liebler and AVT) to increase efficiency.
 - Optimiser function experiments.
 - Observation Time optimisations from original architecture.
-- Integrating backbone from AVT architecture.
+- Integrating backbone technology from AVT architecture.

 ## Important Links
 Here are some key links to explore: